Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_tianyi.md

 ## Alejandro's Feedback
 Nice use of the _PELIC_ dataset.
 I did not know what a _T-Unit_ was until I read your `README.md`.
 Something I like is that, in general, your repository is extremely clean and your data is presented nicely in your Jupyter Notebooks.
 However, I think one improvement could be looking at that weird issue you had with Korean speakers having a high amount of high-level essays by potentially taking multiple samples.

+## Ben's Feedback
+I really like the idea of looking at ESL syntax!
+Your repo is very well organized; the glossary in the README was a nice touch.
+In terms of potential improvements, some of the dataframe column names were unclear.